 - a medication to the wrong pupil

 - the wrong medication to a pupil

 - the wrong dosage of medication to a pupil

 - the medication via the wrong route

-- the medication at the wrong time.
+- the medication at the wrong time

+- missing a dose of medication.

 11.2 Each medication error must be reported to the Headteacher, DSL and the parents.
 The incident will also be reported via the ESCC online incident reporting system.
-Procedures are in place to minimise the risk of medication errors.
+Procedures are in place to minimise the risk of medication errors, including auditing errors and preventing recurrence.

-- All first aiders hold administration of medicines qualification

-- Only those with above qualification are permitted to administer medicines

-- All medicines are checked into school by Secretary, along with parental consent form detailing doseage instructions.

-- A first aider will always request a witness whilst administering medicines (with the exception of asthma inhalers).

-- Details of all medicines administered are recorded on Medical Tracker, with an automated email being sent to parent/carer.
+- All first aiders hold administration of medicines qualification - Only those with above qualification are permitted to administer medicines - All medicines are checked into school and added to medications log by Secretary, along with parental consent form detailing doseage instructions. - A first aider will always request a witness whilst administering medicines (with the exception of asthma inhalers). - Details of all medicines administered are recorded on Medical Tracker, with an automated email being sent to parent/carer.